wearedevx/keystone/cli/doc/ks_destroy.md

 ## ks destroy

-Destroy the whole Keystone project
+Destroys the whole Keystone project

 ### Synopsis

-Destroy the whole Keystone project.
+Destroys the whole Keystone project.

-The project will be deleted, members won’t be able to send or receive updates about it.
+The project will be deleted, members won’t be able to send nor receive updates about it.

 All secrets and files managed by Keystone *WILL BE LOST*.